Hof Hauptbahnhof: Importance within German rail transport

 The importance of Hof Hauptbahnhof to the German railway system has varied significantly during its history.

 To 1945

 During the state railway (Länderbahn) era, Hof was the intersection of the Bavarian and Saxon state railways, as mentioned above, which required frequent locomotive changes at Hof with the corresponding cost in staff and materiel as well as two separate groups of operating facilities.

 On the formation of the Deutsche Reichsbahn this expense became unnecessary.
-During that time, however, Hof became an important hub within the railway network between Dresden, Leipzig, Nürnberg, Bamberg, Regensburg and Pilsen and for regional traffic.
-This was due to the fact that several main lines converged here: the lines to Bamberg (Ludwig South-North Railway or Bamberg–Hof railway), Marktredwitz (Weiden–Oberkotzau railway), Plauen (Saxon-Bavarian Railway) and Cheb (Eger) (Cheb–Oberkotzau railway–Hof) as well as branches into the surrounding area.
+During that time, however, Hof became an important hub within the railway network between Dresden, Leipzig, Nuremberg, Bamberg, Regensburg and Plzeň and for regional traffic.
+This was due to the fact that several main lines converged here: the lines to Bamberg (Ludwig South-North Railway or Bamberg–Hof railway), Marktredwitz (Weiden–Oberkotzau railway), Plauen (Saxon-Bavarian Railway) and Cheb (Cheb–Oberkotzau railway–Hof) as well as branches into the surrounding area.
 During that period long-distance trains called regularly at Hof.